ZachEddy/CS_431/README.md

 The GUI interface is provided by Adam.

-### Homework 2 - Connect Four Bot
+### Assignment 2 - Connect Four Bot

 How to play Connect Four: https://en.wikipedia.org/wiki/Connect_Four

 The objective is straightforward - use the MiniMax algorithm to create a bot that can make moves intelligently.
+The AI, 'Max', recursively looks ahead by N moves in order to make a decision that results in the best outcome for itself.
+It also assumes that the opponent, 'Min', will maximize its own gain (thereby minimizing the gain of Max).
+The AI uses a metric to quantifiably  determine how good or bad a move is, and the move that yields the highest value will be chosen.

+### Assignment 3 - Wumpus World

+The Wumpus World game: https://en.wikipedia.org/wiki/Hunt_the_Wumpus

+The idea behind this assignment is to create a knowledge base for Wumpus World.
+As an agent explores this